833.200.0213

 Choosing between RFID and barcoding largely depends on your business’s needs and operational environment.
 When deciding between RFID and barcoding, consider the following factors:

-Inventory management headache?
+Inventory management a headache?

 RFID: Pros and Cons

-We’ve touched on this already: RFID can revolutionize and automate your inventory management operations depending on your business but at a cost.
+We’ve touched on this already: RFID can revolutionize and automate your inventory management operations, depending on your business, but at a cost.
 Let’s get into the pros and cons of RFID:

 Pros